sonovice/liquidGL/README.md

 ## Overview

 `liquidGlass` recreates Apple's upcoming "Liquid Glass" aesthetic in the browser with an ultra-light WebGL shader.
 Because WebGL cannot read live pixels for security reasons, the library takes a single high-resolution snapshot of the page when you call `liquidGlass()`.
-This keeps performance smooth, but it also means the pane can't refract content that changes afterwards—such as playing video or animations.
-Your page can still have video and animations, they just won't be reffracted through the lens.
+This keeps performance smooth, but it also means the pane can't refract content that changes afterwards, such as playing video or animations.
+Your page can still have video and animations, they just won't be refracted through the lens.

 ---

 ## Prerequisites

-Add **both** of the following scripts anywhere before you initialise LiquidGlass (normally at the end of the `<body>`):
+Add **both** of the following scripts before you initialise LiquidGlass (normally at the end of the `<body>`):

 ```html
 <!-- html2canvas – DOM snapshotter (required) -->